-You will find more information about Eumedion on the website at www.eumedion.nl where you will also
+You will find more information about Eumedion on the website at www.eumedion.nl where you will also find all publications, such as research reports, opinions and press releases.
+And you can, of course, also contact Eumedion.

 E-mail: info@eumedion.nl